This is an article I wrote for Reading Matters, the in-shop newsletter published by Bookazine.

 HERE IS THE GOOD NEWS: Hong Kong has a thriving industry of independent publishers.
 Here is even better news: this is not London or New York, and most (if not all) presses are happy to receive manuscripts directly from authors.
-So, assuming you’ve written a great book, you don’t necessarily need an agent to get published.
+So, assuming you’ve written a great book, you don’t necessarily need a literary agent to get published.

 These ideas should help you get started.

 First, find a suitable publisher to submit your manuscript to.
-Here’s an obvious but often overlooked tip: choose a publisher which already publishes works similar to yours.
+Here’s an obvious but often overlooked tip: choose a publisher which already publishes works in subject areas similar to yours.
 They will be more adept at promoting your book, and the editors there are more likely to take a personal interest in it.

 You can do your research online; many publishers’ submissions guidelines can be found on their websites, or in annual directories.
 Or simply walk into your local bookshop and browse the shelves for titles similar to yours, and note who publishes them.

 Include a one-page summary of the book, and two or three sample chapters or illustrations.
-If you ‘tick all the boxes’ in this way, your proposal is likely to go straight to the head of the queue.
+If you tick all the boxes in this way, your proposal is likely to go straight to the head of the queue.
 Good luck!

 Pete Spurrier runs Blacksmith Books, a Hong Kong publishing house.